 NASCAR Standings

-In every level of NASCAR, whether it’s the Cup Series, the Xfinity Series or the Truck Series, there’s standings for each one.
-Drivers race all season to finish atop the standings of their respective series.
-Many things go into determining how many points a driver gets per race in the Cup Series.
-The driver who wins the race is awarded 40 points, while the second-place driver is awarded 35.
-Third is 34, fourth 33, etc.
+In every level of NASCAR, whether it’s the Cup Series, the Xfinity Series or the Truck Series, there are s standings for every one of them.
+Drivers race all season to finish atop the NASCAR standings of their respective series.
+Many elements go into determining how many points a driver gets per race in the NASCAR Cup Series.Â

 When you look at the NASCAR standings, you’ll notice it’s point-based.
 The leader is at the top with his total number of points and beneath them the competing drivers with their points.
 It will also tell you how many points each driver is behind the leader.